-When multiple plugins rewriting the same method exist, the following order of performance will be followed by Magento:
+When multiple plugins rewriting the same method exist, the Magento will follow the following order of performance:

-The method created within your plugin parameter must take the class which includes the function you want to change and its various parameters.
+The method created within your plugin parameter must take the class that includes the function you want to change and its various parameters.

 Example of method overloading setNameclass \Magento\Catalog\Model\Product:

-As you have probably noticed, the type of plugins beforehave returned an array containing all the parameters of the function.
+As you have probably noticed, the type of plugins before has returned an array containing all the parameters of the function.

 Example of method overloading saveclass \Magento\Catalog\Model\Product:

-To change the return of a function, it is necessary to create a method after[methodName] in your plugin (which [methodName] corresponds to not the method you want to change, for exampleGetNamefor a method named getName).
+It is necessary to create a method after[methodName] in your plugin (which [methodName] corresponds to not the method you want to change, for example, GetName for a method named getName) to change the return of a function.

-The method created within your plugin parameter must take the class which includes the function you want to change and a variable $resultthat will contain the result of the original method.
+The method created within your plugin parameter must take the class that includes the function you want to change.
+And a variable $resultthat will contain the result of the original method.

 Example of method overloading getNameclass \Magento\Catalog\Model\Product: